 Can OKRs and KPIs work together?

-If you’re still feeling stuck on whether to choose an OKR or a KPI, use them both.
+If you’re still feeling torn between KPIs vs. OKRs, use them both.
 OKRs and KPIs not only can work together, but are most powerful and impactful when used in combination with each other.

 To provide just a quick example, the human resources team might set a related OKR that looks like this:

-• Objective: Improve employee engagement scores by 20% on next engagement survey
+- Objective: Improve employee engagement scores by 20% on the next engagement survey.

-• Key Result 2: Roll out career paths so all employees see clear paths for advancement
+- Key result 2: Roll out career paths so all employees see clear tracks for advancement.

 See how that objective and those key results connect to the broader KPI?
 The OKR is focused on engaging employees, which will likely reduce turnover and improve your KPI performance.